As you know, I love doodling, so I thought today we might doodle more and create something fun with it.

-We will be doing some food-themed doodles and creating a coloring page with them.
+We will learn how to doodle something food-themed and create a coloring page with them.
 Oh, and there will be a twist – these will be kawaii doodles!

 Doodling is a fun way to spend time, relax, and brush up on your creativity.